ganeshutah/Jove/For_CS3100_Fall2020/README.md

    - **MIDTERM EXAM-1**
      - **BOOK SECTIONS**
        - CHAPTERS 1-7
+         - EXCEPT Pumping Lemma AND Details of  dynamic-programming Based Minimization

      - **NOTEBOOK PART**
        - COVERS Asg 1-3
        - You have all the time from Sat till Monday